randowize/setur-rn/README.md

 **components**
 This is where your React components will live.
 Each component will have a directory containing the `.tsx` file, along with a story file, and optionally `.presets`, and `.props` files for larger components.
 The app will come with some commonly used components like Button.

-**i18n**
-This is where your translations will live if you are using `react-native-i18n`.

-**models**
-This is where your app's models will live.
-Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc.
+**modules**
+This is where transversal functionalities such as storage, i18n, ui-parsing reside.

 **navigation**
 This is where your `react-navigation` navigators will live.

-**screens**
+**features**
 This is where your screen components will live.
-A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
+A feature represent an view with which the end user will interact with your application.
+It's similar to a page if we were to transpose it to the atomic design methodology.
+It's React component which will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.

 **services**
 Any services that interface with the outside world will live here (think REST APIs, Push Notifications, etc.).